Guidelines and Limitations for TCP State Bypass

 TCP State Bypass NAT Guidelines

-Because the translation session is established separately for each threat defense, be sure to configure static NAT on both devices for TCP state bypass traffic.
+Because the translation session is established separately for each Firewall Threat Defense, be sure to configure static NAT on both devices for TCP state bypass traffic.
 If you use dynamic NAT, the address chosen for the session on Device 1 will differ from the address chosen for the session on Device 2.